roundcopy/pulent-2022/src/pages/letters/power-of-reason.md

 ---
-title: ""Power of Reason: A Letter from Dad""
+title: "Power of Reason: A Letter from Dad"
 number: "86"
 slug: "power-of-reason"
 tags: [Compass, Reason, Logic]